 Cheese Factory - in the high paramó

 Hiking or riding horses to the paramo and cheese factory takes about two hours from the Black Sheep Inn.
 The views along the way are stunning.
 At the factory, they will give you a tour and let you taste some of the cheeses.
-You can combine a trip to the cheese factory with a visit to the cloud forest, which starts just on the east side of the paramó.
+You can combine a trip to the cheese factory with a visit to the cloud forest, which starts just on the west side of the paramó.

 In the area around Black Sheep Inn, indigenous culture survives.
 Traditional techniques of farming, building and animal husbandry are still in use.
 Because of the terrain, virtually no machinery is used in farming the land.
 Many communities speak Quichua, instead of or in addition to Spanish.
 Local culture certainly adapts to the modern world (many families now have mobile phones), but traditional ways of life are still thriving in the region.